Walk 19: Woodlands Estate Accessible Walk 2

 7. Then right again onto Woodlands Road.

-8. If you’d like to see the reflective park, keep walking until you reach the T junction with the little reflective park on your left.
+8. If you’d like to visit the small community contemplative garden, keep walking until you reach the T junction with the little garden on your left.
+Retrace your steps.

 9. Alternatively, turn left down Woodlands Road.
-Turn right at Forest Close and follow the Cul De Sac until to see entrance to the Long Grove Play area on your left.
+Turn right at Forest Close and go down the cul-de-sac on your left until you see on your left a path leading to the Long Grove playground.

 10. Pass the playground with the Baughurst Community Orchard straight ahead and turn right down Long Grove following the road around to your left.

-13. At the small gate entrance to the school with tennis courts beyond, there’s a triangle with cotoneasters on your left.
-Bear left onto Long Grove and continue to the end of the cul-de-sac.
+13. Stop at the back entrance to the school where there is a small gate (with tennis courts beyond) and there is a triangle with cotoneasters on your left.
+Turn left onto the footpath to meet a Long Grove cul-de-sac and follow this to the T-junction.

 14. Bear right along the main part of Long Grove.
 You will pass the Baughurst Community Orchard on your left, with the Long Grove Play area in the distance.
 Follow Long Grove until you reach the T junction with Woodlands Road.
 The bus stop is on your left and you can catch the number 2 to Tadley, Basingstoke and beyond.
 On your right is the Parish Council Notice board.

-15. Turn right along Woodlands Road, crossing Portway and Pinewood Close, following the road until you pass the bus stop opposite the carpark.
-Turn left and walk through through the woodland entering on to Brimpton Road.
+15. Turn right along Woodlands Road.
+On your left, on the open ground, is the Parish Council Notice Board.
+Follow the road, crossing Portway and and Pinewood Close, until just pass the bus stop opposite the Hurst Leisure Centre.
+Bear left through the woodland entering on to Brimpton Road.
 Those with pushchairs or unable to walk on uneven ground should take the pavement route.

-16. Bear left onto Brimpton Road, cross Hazel Green and on to Wellington Crescent.
-Follow the grass path until you reach Lakelands and finally Poplar Corner.
-This has drifts of snowdrops followed by daffodils in late winter, early spring.
+16. Bear left onto Brimpton Road, cross Hazel Green and join the grass footpath behind the trees on to Wellington Crescent.
+Continue on the footpath until you reach Lakelands and Poplar Corner with its magnificent chestnut tree.
+This area has drifts of snowdrops followed by daffodils in the spring.

-17. Cross the road directly into the Withey’s park area with a pond and a beautiful reflective Garden.
+17. Cross the road directly into the Withies area with its pond and contemplative setting.

 18. With your back to the garden turn right onto Heath End Road, cross over Bishopswood Lane before finishing your walk at Heath End Village Green.